Actualizing Equity Series

 Join us the third Friday of the month from 11 a.m. to 1 p.m.!
 Registration for upcoming events coming soon!

-Register here for the first event on February 15:
+Register here for our next event on March 15:

 The 2018 Actualizing Equity Series dove into each section of Our AREA: The Alliance Regional Equity Agenda.
 Each session included a panel of local leaders who explored the ways each issue area intersects with the complex identities and historical struggles of our communities and breakout discussions for participants to share their ideas and insights.
 From these conversations, we created the resources below!